Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/thetradedesk-cohort.md

 - This integration is only available for customers who have paid plans with Amplitude.
 - You must enable this integration in each Amplitude project you want to use it in.
-- You will also need to have a paid The Trade Desk plan to enable this integration.
+- You need a paid The Trade Desk plan to enable this integration.
 - This integration with The Trade Desk only allows you to map identifiers to The Trade Desk 36-character GUID, Raw device ID in 36-character GUID or Email (SHA256).

 ## Setup